elastic/connectors-ruby/docs/RELEASING.md

 ## In-Between releases

 Sometimes, we need to release Connectors independantly from Enterprise Search.
-For instance, if someone wants to use the project as an HTTP Service.
+For instance, if someone wants to use the project as an HTTP Service and we have a bug fix we want them to have as soon as possible.

 In that case, we increment the **BUILD** number, and follow the same release process than for the unified release, except that this gem won't ship with Enterprise Search.

 So `8.1.2.1`, `8.1.2.2` etc. On the next unified release, the version will be bumped to the next **PATCH** value, and **BUILD** set to `0`

+**In-Between releases should never introduce new features since they will eventually be merged into the next PATCH release.
+New features are always done in Developer previews**

 ## Developer preview releases